hjohannsen/mysql-to-postgres-migration-with-pgloader/README.md

 * Install PGLoader and the MySQL client.
 * Clone this repository:
 * CD into the root folder.
-* Find out highest MySQL PK as described above.
+* Find out the highest MySQL PK as described above.
-* Generate the configuration from template as described above.
+* Generate the configuration from the template as described above.
 * Run `pgloader -v cfg.load`.

 ### Disclaimer